Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 slides and publish them to the GitHub pages site whenever there is a push to the main branch.

-## Exercises (jupyter notebooks)
+## Exercises (Jupyter notebooks)

-The main material is composed of four [jupyter notebooks](https://jupyter.org/), each containing a standalone exercise that takes participants through the process of developing and training an ML model, from data preparation and training to running inference.
+The main material is composed of four [Jupyter notebooks](https://jupyter.org/), each containing a standalone exercise that takes participants through the process of developing and training an ML model, from data preparation and training to running inference.
-Each exercise is broken down into a number of subtasks (jupyter cells).
+Each exercise is broken down into a number of subtasks (Jupyter cells).

 The code has been packaged using `pyproject.toml`.
 This means that installation for use in the workshop is simplified to cloning the material repository and running: